awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/what-is-concepts.md

 A permission that is granted to allow an AWS account to access the content in a specific AWS Elemental MediaConnect flow\.
 The content originator grants an entitlement to a specific AWS account \(the subscriber\)\.
 Once an entitlement is granted, the subscriber can create a flow using the originator's flow as the source\.
 Each flow can have up to 50 entitlements\.

 Flow
-A connection between one video source and one or more outputs\.
+A connection between one or more video sources and one or more outputs\.
 For each flow, you specify the transport protocol to use, encryption information, and details for any outputs or entitlements that you want\.
 AWS Elemental MediaConnect returns an ingest endpoint where you can send your live video as a single unicast stream\.
 The service replicates and distributes the video to every output that you specify, whether inside or outside the AWS Cloud\.
 You can also set up entitlements on a flow to allow other AWS accounts to access your content\.

 Mezzanine stream
 A lightly compressed video stream that takes up less space than a full resolution uncompressed stream\.
 The quality of a mezzanine stream is high enough to use as a source for creating final encodes that are delivered to consumer devices\.